RaphHaddad/blog/content/post/avoiding-disjointed-features-syndrome.md

 syndrome" is amplified rather than reduced.

-Localised thinking is the antithesis of systems thinking, and systems thinking is an important aspect in hedging against the "Disjointed Features Syndrome".
+Localised thinking is the antithesis of systems thinking, and systems thinking is an important aspect in hedging against the "disjointed features syndrome".

 In conclusion, avoiding the above behaviours will help in reducing the chance that the "disjointed features syndrome" will occur in your product, however,